catsoften/The-Powder-Toy/Wiki/circuits/solving-method.md

 polarity           - Track polarity of objects such as VOLT and diodes, 0, 1 = positive, -1 = negative
 ```

-Polarity resets to 0 on non-PSCN/NSCN/[polarized element such as VOLT] particle, is 1 on PSCN and -1 on NSCN.
+Polarity resets to 0 on non-terminal/[polarized element such as VOLT] particle, is 1 on positive terminal and -1 on negative terminal.

 **Adding to total voltage:**
 ![Voltage polarity diagram](https://i.imgur.com/WKSG1Gg.png)

 If none of the above conditions are met then the voltage source is improperly connected (ie PSCN - VOLT - PSCN) and will not contribute to the total voltage.
 By default VOLT has super high resistance, so if total_voltage is 0 (invalid voltage source), then the branch will be treated as a  high-value resistor.
+Groups of voltage sources are averaged, so connecting through a blob of 10 V VOLT sources won't output 100 V.

 **Diode polarity:**
 ![Diode polarity chart](https://i.imgur.com/nKNvEou.png)